Rex Smith: Personal life

-Smith also has a son by Karen Lakey, a record-company representative with whom he had a weekend affair.
-Their son, Brandon, was born in 1980.
+Smith also has a son, born in 1980, by Karen Lakey, a record-company representative with whom he had a weekend affair.
 Father and son met for the first time in 1997, during Smith's appearance in the musical Sunset Boulevard when he was signing autographs.

 Smith is the brother of Michael Lee Smith, the singer of rock band Starz.